 - Login

-Each page mode enables specific landing pages with a single click.
+Each page mode allows you to enable specific landing pages with a single click.

-Under that section, you’ll see a list of any other pages you create with SeedProd.
+Under that section is where you’ll see a list of any other pages you create with SeedProd.
 Since we haven’t made one yet, click the Create New Landing Page button to get started.

 After clicking the button to create a new landing page, you’ll see SeedProd’s landing page templates library.

 Each template is multifunctional.
-You can use any design and customize it in the drag-and-drop editor to look any way you like.
+As such, you can use any design and customize it in the drag-and-drop editor to look any way you like.

 For this guide, we’ll show you how to create and customize your WooCommerce checkout page from scratch using the Blank Template.
 This will give you an excellent overview of how easy it is to use SeedProd.